hugo-andriamaromanana/dorsal-ronflex/README.md

-hugo-andriamaromanana: @workspace  generate read me, as you can see in the cli we can enter a config file with a path ect...
-Make it clear and intermediate level

-GitHub Copilot: Deciding which workspace information to collect

-Collecting workspace information

-Filtering to most relevant information

 # Dorsal Ronflex

 Dorsal Ronflex is a Python package for analyzing ABF files.
 It provides a set of tools for loading, analyzing, and saving studies from ABF files.